Pennsylvania Route 51: Elizabeth truck route

-Pennsylvania Route 51 Truck (PA 51 Truck) was a truck route of PA 51 that bypassed the weight-restricted Regis R. Malady Bridge over the Monongahela River between Elizabeth and West Elizabeth, on which trucks over 32 tons and combination loads over 40 tons are prohibited.
-The route followed McKeesport Road, Lincoln Boulevard, Glassport-Elizabeth Road, the Clairton-Glassport Bridge over the Monongahela River, and PA 837.
+Pennsylvania Route 51 Truck (PA 51 Truck) is a truck route of PA 51 that bypassed the weight-restricted Regis R. Malady Bridge over the Monongahela River between Elizabeth and West Elizabeth, on which trucks over 32 tons and combination loads over 40 tons are prohibited.
+The route follows McKeesport Road, Lincoln Boulevard, Glassport-Elizabeth Road, the Clairton-Glassport Bridge over the Monongahela River, and PA 837.
 The route was formed in 2013; however, as of 2021, there were no weight restrictions listed on the bridge by PennDOT,.

 As of 2022, the route is still signed.

 Previously there was a 1/2 mi truck route in the Pittsburgh suburb of Elizabeth.
 The truck designation was not intended for vehicles already on PA 51, but for those entering the highway southbound.
 A cloverleaf has been established to direct traffic between Elizabeth's main street (known as Center Ave and McKeesport Road on different ends of town), but its narrow and winding design makes it difficult for trucks to access Route 51 southbound.
 As a result, they were directed to enter onto Route 51 northbound, cross the bridge over the Monongahela River, and use a special u-turn exit to reach southbound lanes of travel.
 This truck route was removed after a weight limit was imposed on the Regis R. Malady Bridge over the Monongahela River.

+Beaver County truck route

+Pennsylvania Route 51 Truck is a connector truck route.
+PA 251 turns from Darlington Road onto Shenango Road for a tenth of a mile before intersecting PA 51, which is a narrow turn for trucks.
+The route follows Darlington Road from PA 251 to PA 51/PA 588 in Beaver County, Pennsylvania.

+In popular culture

+Signage for PA Rt 51 can be seen in the video for "Life In A Northern Town" by British musical group The Dream Academy at approximately 1:50.